JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 1 November 2020

+I propose to use a rainbow melting pot of many motivational psychological techniques in AGI development.

 ## 19 October 2020

 To make the relationship bidirectional, System I learn policies from System II, while System II learns goals from System I's interpretation of the agent's own body and environment.